-Our blog series, Featured Tectonauts, highlights the amazing people we get to interact with daily here at Tecton.
+Our blog series, Featured Tectonauts, highlights the amazing characters we get to interact with daily here at Tecton.
 Want to join the team?
 Check out our open positions here.

 What do you do at Tecton?
 What does your team do?